IGVF-DACC/checkfiles/README.md

   --patch               Patch the checked objects.
   --ignore-active-credentials
                         If this flag is set, then we omit checking if the file has unexpired upload credentials.
 There be dragons here, someone might change the underlying file after checking.
+  --number-of-files
+                        Use this option to limit the number of pending files to check.
+If unset, all the pending files will be checked.
 ```

 Note that if `uuid` flag is not set, all the files with `upload_status=pending` will be checked.
 It may be prudent to use `screen` to run because the job can take several hours.